Ian Happ Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The Padres have the 18th-ranked team ERA across all MLB pitching staffs (4.39).
+- The Padres have a 4.48 team ERA that ranks 19th across all league pitching staffs.

-- Padres pitchers combine to rank 14th in baseball in home runs surrendered (25 total, one per game).
+- Padres pitchers combine to surrender 26 total home runs at a rate of one per game (to rank 13th in baseball).

-- Snell (0-3 with a 6.50 ERA and 21 strikeouts in 18 2/3 innings pitched) gets the start for the Padres, his fifth of the season.
+- Wacha (2-1) gets the starting nod for the Padres in his fifth start of the season.
+He's put together a 7.08 ERA in 20 1/3 innings pitched, with 18 strikeouts.

-- His most recent appearance came on Wednesday against the Atlanta Braves, when the left-hander tossed five innings, surrendering two earned runs while allowing three hits.
+- In his most recent appearance on Friday, the righty went four innings against the Arizona Diamondbacks, giving up five earned runs while surrendering 10 hits.

-- In four games this season, the 30-year-old has an ERA of 6.50, with 10.5 strikeouts per nine innings.
-Opponents are hitting .292 against him.
+- In four games this season, the 31-year-old has an ERA of 7.08, with 8 strikeouts per nine innings.
+Opponents are batting .333 against him.

 © 2023 Data Skrive.
 All rights reserved.